ekmungai/eloquent-ifrs/README.md

 $clientInvoice = ClientInvoice::new($clientAccount, Carbon::now(), "Example Credit Sale")
 //Line Item save may be skipped as saving the Transaction saves the all its Line Items automatically ->addLineItem(
-  $LineItem::new($revenueAccount2, $outputVat, 50, 2, "Example Credit Sale Line Item", $salesVatAccount) )
+  $LineItem::new($revenueAccount, $outputVat, 50, 2, "Example Credit Sale Line Item", $salesVatAccount) )
 //Transaction save may be skipped as post() saves the Transaction automatically ->post();